 We’ll work our way between different anchorages each day, and you’ll fish a large area of reef, meaning plenty of options for different types of fishing along the way.

-The Ribbon Reefs is one of the locations visited as part of our Lagoon Explorer trip schedule in February/March and July/August each year.
+The Ribbon Reefs is one of the locations visited as part of our Lagoon Explorer trip schedule in June, July and August each year.

 If you’d like to instantly receive the latest dates and prices for all our trips, click here.

 If you’d like more information about the breathtaking fishing experiences we offer, get our info pack!